 The bridge is among the highest over-water suspension bridges anywhere in the world — 1,053 feet high — but there's more to do than test your fear of heights.
 Summer is whitewater rafting time, with world-renowned class-IV rapids in the Gorge, but hiking draws visitors from around the globe, too.
 Mountain bikers love the 15 miles-plus of single-track trails, like the Canyon Rim path.

 If you're looking to do something special, consider the Royal Gorge Route Railroad, a stunning 24-mile journey in a dining train.
 Special occasion tours include murder mysteries, the Santa Express, Oktoberfest, and even Mother's Day brunches.
-The train runs March through December annually, with a variety of experiences for various budgets.
+The train runs from March through December annually, with a variety of experiences for various budgets.

 The Royal Gorge Canyon is just over an hour's drive southwest of Colorado Springs.